- Children Diagnosed With Cancer: Financial and Insurance Issues

 This means it may be the employee, the employee’s spouse, or the employee’s adult child who needs to notify the plan administrator of a qualifying event.
 If this notice is not given within the deadline, the spouse or child may lose their COBRA rights.

 If coverage for dependent(s) is ending for any of these reasons or because of the employee’s death, their coverage may be continued for up to 36 months.
-Contact the employer’s human resources person, the insurance company, or check the policy to find out the details of what must be done and who should do it.
+Contact the employer’s human resources person, the insurance company, or check the policy to find out what must be done and who should do it.

 For more details, read our document called What Is COBRA?